DanielePassabi/Uni_AML2021_QueryImagesCompetition/README.md

 ## Create a virtual environment

 It is highly suggested to create a virtual environment and to install the packages contained inside `requirements.txt`.
-In order to create it, execute from command line:
+In order to create it, execute from the command line:

 ```
 virtualenv venv